sneivandt/dotfiles/README.md

 This is a project to store configuration files for various Linux applications.
 The provided installation script will create symlinks in $HOME.

-The files which will be effected can be seen in [files-list](files-list).
+The symlinks which will be created are listed in [files-list](files-list).

-**WARNING**: Existing dotfiles may be overridden by installing this configuration.
+**WARNING**: Existing dotfiles may be overridden without warning by installing this configuration.

-## Configure

-Files listed in .listignore will be ignored.

 ## Install

-To update dependencies and create symlinks in $HOME run the following command.
-Note that this will also update the vim plugins managed by [vim-plug](https://github.com/junegunn/vim-plug) and install atom packages.
+The installation performs the following actions:

+  * Install git submodules
+  * Create symlinks in $HOME
+  * Install vim plugins
+  * Install atom packages

+Install command:

     ./setup.sh install

 ## Uninstall

-Remove all the symlinks created in $HOME.
-Note that the uninstall process will leave behind directories in $HOME that contained symlinks to ensure that other files, not managed by this project, are not also removed.
+The uninstall will remove all the symlinks created in $HOME.

+Uninstall command:

     ./setup.sh uninstall

+## Configure

+Symlinks listed in .filesignore will be ignored.
+Entries must match exactly the entries in [files-list](files-list) with each entry listed on its own line.
+Regular expressions are not supported.

 ## Root user

-This installation will potentially override many files in the users $HOME.
-The installation will not proceed if run as root to protect the root configuration.
-If you would like to force the install to run as root you must run the following.
+This installation will potentially override many in $HOME.
+The installation will not proceed if run as root to protect root configuration.
+If you would like to force the install to run as root you must provide the command line flag "--allow-root".

+Root install command:

     ./setup.sh install --allow-root

 ## Docker image

-Build a Debian image with configuration from this project using the included [Dockerfile](Dockerfile).
+Build a Docker image with configuration from this project using the included [Dockerfile](Dockerfile).

     docker build .